How to Sue Someone for Slander

 A statement is considered to be slanderous if it:

-• exposes you to contempt, ridicule or hatred;
+• exposes you to contempt, ridicule or hatred by others;

-• causes you to be shunned or avoided; or
+• causes you to be shunned or avoided by other people; or

-What are the time limits for a slander claim?
-If you want to bring a claim against someone for slandering you, it is important that you act very quickly.
+If you want to bring a claim against someone for slandering you, it is important that you act very quickly indeed.
 This is because the time limits are tight, and you have only one year from the date of the publication of the slanderous statement to start a claim in court.
 It is very unusual for this time limit to be extended, but it is possible in certain circumstances.

 You will need witness evidence from witnesses to the slander, if you want to bring a claim.
 It can be difficult to prove that you have been slandered otherwise, as the untrue statement about you has not been recorded in a permanent form.
 It is therefore important for you or your lawyer to speak to witnesses who heard the untrue statements about you as quickly as possible and to take written statements from them, confirming what was said about you.